 The applicant must satisfy all the conditions indicated for licensing a class C medicine store.

-Applicants will not be supplied retail medicines outside of class C, although they may sell items from the expanded medicines list approved for AMSs (see below).
+Applicants will not be supplied retail medicines outside of class C, although they may sell items from the expanded medicines list approved for AMS (see below).

-Why is it Necessary to Accredit AMSs?
+Why is it Necessary to Accredit AMS?

 Surveys have shown that some class C medicine stores are currently selling prescription medicines.
 In addition to being illegal, this practice has resulted in detrimental effects, such as the emergence of drug resistance.